LukasDerBaum42/BrainFuck-/README.md

 ### The tape

 bf++ gives you a flat array of **65 536 bytes** (the *tape*), addressed by a movable pointer.
-The tape wraps — its behaviour at the edges follows standard BrainFuck conventions.
+The tape wraps, so moving the pointer beyond the end or before the start causes it to over/under flow, wrapping it around to the other end.

 ### Named tapes